drufball/yosai/_posts/2019-02-09-collateral.md

 Seiji’s closed his eyes for a moment.
 When he opened them they shone with a silver light.
 His head turned in the direction of the tree root Chiyoko had been studying earlier.
 “He’s been through here, certainly.
 His presence is within my range, but still a couple hours out, I think.
 His aura is faint.
 There’s some kind of interference.
 Perhaps he’s in a ravine of some sort - a large body of stone will interfere with my sense.”

-/So they’re hunting the fox as well.
-Maybe we should show ourselves and work together?/ Chiyoko glanced at Mamoru.
+*So they’re hunting the fox as well.
+Maybe we should show ourselves and work together?* Chiyoko glanced at Mamoru.
 His face was obscured by the shadows that clung to their bodies, but he made a hand sign to Chiyoko asking the same question she was pondering.
-Chiyoko shook her head, giving the sign to hold a bit longer. /He said they have a larger force behind them.
+Chiyoko shook her head, giving the sign to hold a bit longer. *He said they have a larger force behind them.
 This deep in the woods, they’re probably part of some wandering tribe.
-If they see us, they’ll want to know where we come from./ Chiyoko thought of their village.
+If they see us, they’ll want to know where we come from.* Chiyoko thought of their village.
 Seiji’s description of the fox’s location sounded like Fangdrop, a fissure less than an hour from Hokko.

 Hideyo continued looking into the woods.
 “Could it have been one of Tsukuyomi’s allies?
 We’re so far north.
 If he’s found help we won’t stand much of a chance alone.
 Maybe we should wait a couple days for everyone to catch up.”

 Seiji turned towards Hideyo, a disapproving look on his face.
 “Hideyo!
 Have a bit more pride!”
 He gestured towards the man in the hat.
 “You were hand picked by Yoshinobu.
 One of his chosen guard.
 To speak such fearful words is unbecoming of the rebellion.”

-Chiyoko gripped Mamoru’s forearm with shaking hands. /Did he say Tsukuyomi?
+Chiyoko gripped Mamoru’s forearm with shaking hands. *Did he say Tsukuyomi?
 Yoshinobu?
-Frosted dawn, what have we gotten ourselves into?/
+Frosted dawn, what have we gotten ourselves into?*

 They had been hunting Tsukuyomi.
 The Nine Tails.
 Leader of the kitsune and one of the five gods of Yosai.
 And apparently they had been doing it just a couple days ahead of Yoshinobu’s rebellion.

 Chiyoko had only heard rumor’s of the man who had declared war on the gods.
 Hokko only got news of the south from the rare trapper or trading party willing to brave the northern woods.
 But what she heard was never good.
 Entire villages caught in the crossfire and wiped off the map.

 Yoshinobu laughed and gave Hideyo a comforting squeeze with the hand that still rested on her shoulder.
 “Seiji, I appreciate the faith you place in me.
 But please.
 I’m still just a carpenter.
 No more talk of a chosen guard.”
 Yoshinobu held up his free hand to forestall Seiji’s rebuttal.
 His fingers were covered in long-healed scars.
-“If we kill this god, I’ll /consider/ letting you pick some fancy titles for us all.
+“If we kill this god, I’ll *consider* letting you pick some fancy titles for us all.
 But we’ve got a long way to go before we’ve earn any self importance.”

 Yoshinobu turned the dwarven woman towards him, placing his other hand on her shoulder.
 Despite her short stature, Yoshinobu didn’t have to bend to look into her eyes.
 “I know we’re taking a risk by striking out ahead of everyone like this.
 But we’ve gone through so much to get to this point.
 Tsukuyomi is alone.
 He’s been away from his realm long enough that his powers are diminished.
 We’ll never have a better chance to strike.
 If we let him escape over the Shatterspine, we’ll have to face him at full strength, surrounded by allies.
 Lots more people will die.”